Peterson-Berger Sheet Music and Biography

 As a student, he visited Jämtland and the island of island Frösön.
 This location proved to have a huge influence on his life and career, returning there many times and finally building his dream house there.
 Between 1914 and 1930 he used it as a summer house (Sommarhagen).
 However, in 1930 he moved there permanently until his death in 1942.
 It is now a museum and cafe.
 He enjoyed hiking and took an interest in the indigenous people (The Sami)

 The island provided him with inspiration for his music.
-In particularly his eight melodies for the piano “Frösöblomster” (Flowers on the island Frösön) (1896).
+In particular his eight melodies for the piano “Frösöblomster” (Flowers on the island Frösön) (1896).

 Four years later he published a second volume consisting of six pieces.
 This didn’t prove to be as successful as his first volume, and he published his third volume in 1914, the same year his house was completed.